JustSteveKing/www.juststeveking.com/content/articles/what-are-mcp-servers-and-why-should-i-care.md

 ---
-title: Whare are MCP Servers, and why should I care?
+title: What are MCP Servers, and why should I care?
 description: Discover how Model Context Protocol servers are revolutionizing Laravel development by connecting AI to your codebase for smarter debugging and coding workflows.
 date: 2025-06-06
 image: "/images/articles/mcp-laravel.png"